nsgocev/Habitat/README.md

 ## Differences than the original

+This version is based on Tag 1 of Habitat.
+After new stable releases are out - it will be updated.
+It will NOT follow the master branch, only tagged revisions.

 This version of Habitat is using Team Development For Sitecore for Item Serialization and Deployments.

 Team Development for Sitecore is a Visual Studio plug-in managed by Hedgehog Development.
 At its core, it provides companies with the ability to automate their Sitecore builds or set up a continuous deployment scenarios.
 TDS provides several additional features its users find valuable, for more information visit: www.teamdevelopmentforsitecore.com.